 Cyberbullying: what to do if you’re being bullied online

-How to deal with being bullied online, via text, social media, or while gaming
+How to deal with being bullied via text, online, social media, or gaming

 Most of us are never far from our smartphones, laptops or tablets.
 While being so connected can be a positive thing, it does have its downsides.
 Anyone who spends time on the internet may be bullied online.
 This is sometimes referred to as cyberbullying.